 The New Testament also contains similar verses on thanksgiving, such as Colossians 4:2, which enjoins believers to “continue earnestly in prayer, being vigilant in it with thanksgiving” (New King James Version).
 Ephesians 5:20 says to give thanks always for all things to God the Father in the name of our Lord Jesus Christ.

 In view of the important attention given to thanksgiving in the Bible, it is a worthwhile exercise to consider its benefits, in order to encourage believers to pay serious attention to thanksgiving.
 From the Word of God, I’ve been able to identify ten benefits of thanksgiving to Christians.
-And I believe God that this message will impact positively on your fellowship will God towards engaging more in robust thanksgiving.
+And I believe God that this message will impact positively your fellowship will God towards engaging more in robust thanksgiving.

 The Ten Benefits

 1. God sees you as a grateful person.
 Nobody likes an ingrate – an ungrateful person – not even Jesus.
-In the story of the ten lepers Jesus healed in Luke 17, and only one of them, a Samaritan, came back to acknowledge the manifestation of his healing as he was going to show himself to the priests.
+In the story of the ten lepers Jesus healed in Luke 17, only one of them, a Samaritan, came back to acknowledge the manifestation of his healing as he was going to show himself to the priests.
 Jesus asked for the whereabouts of the rest.
 “So Jesus answered and said, ‘Were there not ten cleansed?
 But where are the nine?
 Were there not any found who returned to give glory to God except this foreigner?’”
 (Luke 17:17-18 New King James Version).
 The Samaritan returned to thank his healer.
 Jesus’ reaction shows that He hates ingratitude.